ethan-young/seccyd-wj-subtests/preregistration/README.md

 2.  *Income Variation*

-This measure is based on Li et al. ([2018](#ref-li2018)) computes the residual variance in income-to-needs ratios after a linear trend is fit to each participant.
+This measure is based on Li et al. ([2018](#ref-li2018)) and computes the residual variance in income-to-needs ratios after a linear trend is fit to each participant.

 **Harshness, Past Approaches**